AlexParamonov/save_queue/README.md

       end
     end

-If you want to mark object as saved, you may use #mark_as_saved method.
+To mark object as saved, call #mark_as_saved method.
 SaveQueue Dirty plugin will automatically call
 \#mark_as_saved method after saving an object.
 This marks are used when SaveQueue calls #save.
 Object will be saved only, if it #has_unsaved_changes? method returns true.
 There are some docs from spec tests: